gaezvr/Spotify-Premium-Mobile-Full-User-Script/README.md

 This Spotify Script Is Created For Research Purposes Only, I Repeat, I'm Not Responsible For The Use Of The Script.  © gaezvr This Script Is Intended For Mobile Use Specifically But Works On Every Type Of Device.

-You are able to DOWNLOAD songs from SPOTIFY, AUTO-SKIP ADS, AND GET FREE SPOTIFY MOBILE PREMIUM without downloading any app, just from the OFFCIAL WEBSITE!
+You are able to DOWNLOAD songs from SPOTIFY, AUTO-SKIP ADS, AND GET FREE SPOTIFY MOBILE PREMIUM without downloading any APP, just from the OFFCIAL WEBSITE!

 ======================================